Prince William Board of County Supervisors

 The Prince William Board of County Supervisors is the policy-making body for the government of Prince William County, Virginia.
 The county is divided into seven magisterial districts: Brentsville, Coles, Gainesville, Neabsco, Occoquan, Potomac, and Woodbridge.
 The magisterial districts each elect one supervisor to the Board of Supervisors.
 There is also a Chairman elected by the county at-large, bringing total Board membership to 8.
 A Vice-Chairman and a Chairman Pro-Tem are selected by the Board from amongst its membership.
 The current Chairman is Democrat Deshundra Jefferson.

 Membership

-The board is currently controlled by Democrats, who have six out of the eight seats, and currently control both the Chairmanship and Vice Chairmanship.
+The board is currently controlled by Democrats, who have five out of the eight seats, and currently control both the Chairmanship and Vice Chairmanship.
 The current districts and their Supervisors are: